manuelmusngi/systematic-options/README.md

 #### systematic-options-trading: C++ framework

-This project is a practice in development to design, build, backtest, and deploy a systematic options trading strategy in a modular C++ framework.
+This development project to design, build, backtest, and deploy a systematic options trading strategy in a modular C++ framework.

 This is designed for scalability and clarity which separates: